OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 ' + '

 California Civil Code Section 1798.83 entitles California customers to request information concerning whether a business has disclosed Personal Information to any third parties for their direct marketing purposes.
+As stated in this Privacy Policy, we will not sell your Personal Information to other companies and we will not share it with other companies for them to use for their own marketing purposes without your consent.

+' + '

+**California Web Site Data Collection &.
+"Do Not Track" Notices**

+' + '

+**Web Site Data Collection:** We do not knowingly allow other parties to collect personally identifiable information about your online activities over time and across third-party web sites when you use our websites and services.
+AT&T provides information about the opt-out choices it makes available, and the opt-outs choices provided by certain third-party website and mobile application analytics companies we use here.

+' + '

+**"Do Not Track" Notice:** Because the providers of "do not track" and similar signals do not yet operate according to common, industry-accepted standards, AT&T currently does not respond to those signals.
+For more information on Do Not Track, please visit www.allaboutdnt.com.

+' + '

-As stated in this Privacy Policy, we will not sell your Personal Information to other companies and we will not share it with other companies for their direct marketing purposes without your consent.
-California customers who wish to request further information about our compliance with this law or have questions or concerns about our privacy practices and policies may contact us at privacypolicy@att.com, or write to us at AT&T Privacy Policy, 1120 20th Street, N.W., 10th Floor, Washington, DC 20036.
+California customers who wish to request further information about our compliance with these requirements, or have questions or concerns about our privacy practices and policies may contact us at privacypolicy@att.com, or write to us at AT&T Privacy Policy, 1120 20th Street, N.W., 10th Floor, Washington, DC 20036.

-' + ' '). } function setFaqContent(sectionID) { document.getElementById(sectionID).scrollIntoView(true). menuItem = sectionID + 'A'. activeMenuItem = document.getElementById(menuItem). var menuItems = new Array('definitionsA','scopeA','collectA','locationA','trackingA','analyticsA','aggregateA','sharingA','childrenA','protectionA','controlsA','changesA','contactA'). for(m=0;m' + ' ' + '**Our AT&T Privacy Policy in easy, FAQ format.**' + '
+' + ''). } function setFaqContent(sectionID) { document.getElementById(sectionID).scrollIntoView(true). menuItem = sectionID + 'A'. activeMenuItem = document.getElementById(menuItem). var menuItems = new Array('definitionsA','scopeA','collectA','locationA','trackingA','analyticsA','aggregateA','sharingA','childrenA','protectionA','controlsA','changesA','contactA'). for(m=0;m' + ' ' + '**Our AT&T Privacy Policy in easy, FAQ format.**' + '

 We understand that everyone thinks that privacy policies are long, complicated and difficult to understand.
 So we\\'re going to try to make this as simple as possible.